Traffic Quality Targeting

-Many campaigns use the Traffic Quality Targeting to ensure their content is displayed in just the few available milliseconds appropriately.
+Many campaigns use Traffic Quality Targeting to ensure their content is displayed in just a few available milliseconds appropriately.
 The Traffic Quality Targeting feature allows you to use Peer39, Integral Ad Science (IAS), and Double Verify data to:

 Avoid displaying ads alongside certain undesirable categories of content.